drowe67/freedv-gui/USER_MANUAL.md

 Additional options are also available if you right-click on the Voice Keyer button:

 * "Use another voice keyer file": Allows you to trigger the voice keyer using a different file from the one configured in Tools->Options.
 * "Record new voice keyer file": Triggers transmit and records your microphone audio to a file that you select.
-Pushing the PTT button will stop recording.
+Pushing the Voice Keyer button will stop recording.

 # Quick Record